 Introduction to the fundamental aspects of biochemistry.
 It emphasizes the relationship between structure and function of the major classes of macromolecules in living systems.
 Metabolic interrelationships and control mechanisms are discussed as well as the biochemical basis of human disease.
-Same as BMS-PDY 427, 428.
-(427 Fall, 428 Spring)
+(Occasional offering)